 - 1. Complete the required number of program clock hours. - 2.
-Complete and submit all clinic practical worksheets, to demonstrate completion of State requirements. - 3.
-Pass the school's final written and practical exams. - 4.
-Complete the required theory hours and pass all written theory exams.
+Complete and submit all practical skill assignments via the skills tracker app, to demonstrate completion of practical skill requirements. - 3.
+Complete all assigned written and practical exams with a passing score, of 90% higher.

 Upon meeting all requirements listed above for graduation, the Student will receive an official transcript.
-Students may also request an official current transcript from the School, at any time following graduation.
+Students may also request an official current transcript from the School, at any time following graduation, for a \$10 fee.

-Upon meeting all requirements listed above for graduation, having all monies owed to the school and/or a payment arrangement made with the School, the Student will receive a graduation/completion certificate.
+Upon meeting all requirements listed above for graduation, having all monies owed to the school and/or a payment arrangement made with the School, the Student will receive a certificate of completion.